Getting Started

 • Kotlin or Java

-GoogleTV vs AndroidTV - what's the difference?
+GoogleTV vs AndroidTV

-Google TV is simply a redesigned user interface that runs on top of the Android TV operating system.
+Google TV is a redesigned user interface that runs on top of the Android TV operating system.
 Android TV is the underlying operating system that provides access to apps.
-It's simply a difference in interface.
-Google TV and Android TV share the same app ecosystem and capabilities.
+Since Google TV is built on the Android TV OS, any app that runs on Android TV also runs on Google TV, and vice versa.
+There is no difference in app compatibility between the two — they share the same Play Store catalog of TV apps and both support Chromecast built-in.

-Installation
+Quick Installation

 The SDK is distributed via a Maven public repository.
 Find the latest version here.